-- (1) When it is considered in the best interest of the City to pre-qualify Contractors for Public Projects, the Director may approve the use of a pre-qualification process. - (2) The City has elected to adopt the pre-qualification procedures of Public Contract Code section 20101 for individual Public Projects, which includes without limitation the following requirements: - (a) Utilization of a standardized questionnaire and financial statement in a form specified by the City (Section 20101 (a)); - (b) Application of a uniform system of rating contractors on objective criteria, and on the basis of the completed questionnaire and financial statement (Section 20101(b)); - (c) An appeal procedure by which a contractor that is denied pre-qualification may seek a reversal of that determination (Section 20101(d)); - (3) The Director shall make a recommendation to city council based on the findings of the evaluation process.
-Only those Contractors successfully completing the prequalification process and approved by the city council shall be allowed to submit Bids for that Public Project. - (4) If a prospective Contractor is denied pre-qualification and the Contractor disputes its pre-qualification rating, the following appeal process shall be followed: - (a) Upon written request by the Contractor received by the City within two (2) business days after receiving notification of its pre-qualification rating, the Contractor will be provided the basis for the Contractor's disqualification and any supporting evidence obtained by the City as a result of its investigation of the Contractor; - (b) The Contractor shall, within five (5) business days of receipt of the City's basis for the Contractor's disqualification, provide a written rebuttal to the City's disqualification determination with all supporting evidence; - (c) The Director will consider the Contractor's written rebuttal, and may uphold or reverse the Director's original disgualification determination based on the evidence submitted, and a written final determination of the Contractor's qualification status will be provided to the Contractor within five (5) business days of the City's receipt of its written rebuttal;

-- (d) The Director's final written determination is conclusive and will be forwarded to the city council as part of its action to approve the list of pre-qualified Contractors. - (e) A Contractor's appeal rights are limited to the process identified herein, and no other appeal process shall apply.

-2.48.240 Change orders.
+1 20101(b)); 2 (c) An appeal procedure by which a contractor that is denied pre-qualification 3 may seek a reversal of that determination (section 20101(d)); 4 (3) The director shall make a recommendation to City Council based on the findings of the 5 evaluation process.
+Only those contractors successfully completing the pre-qualification process 6 and approved by the City Council shall be allowed to submit bids for that public project.
+7 (4) If a prospective contractor is denied pre-qualification and the contractor disputes its pre- 8 qualification rating, the following appeal process shall be followed: 9 (a) Upon written request by the contractor received by the city within two (2) 10 business days after receiving notification of its pre-qualification rating, the 11 contractor will be provided the basis for the contractor's disqualification and any 12 supporting evidence obtained by the city as a result of its investigation of the 13 contractor; 14 (b) The contractor shall, within five (5) business days of receipt of the city's 15 basis for the contractor's disqualification, provide a written rebuttal to the city's 16 disqualification determination with all supporting evidence; 17 (c) The director will consider the contractor's written rebuttal, and may uphold 18 or reverse the director's original disqualification determination based on the 19 evidence submitted, and a written final determination of the contractor's 20 qualification status will be provided to the contractor within five (5) business days 21 of the city's receipt of its written rebuttal; 22 (d) The director's final written determination is conclusive and will be 23 forwarded to the City Council as part of its action to approve the list of pre-qualified 24 contractors.
+25 (e) A contractor's appeal rights are limited to the process identified herein, and 26 no other appeal process shall apply.
+27 2.48.240 Change orders.
+28 (1) Policy.

-Modifications to a Contract for a Public Project through a City issued Change Order documenting the amendments to the Contract may be utilized for purposes of: (1) adding and/or deleting quantity of items being constructed; (2) modifying unit prices; (3) modifying the scope of work of the Public Project; (4) changing the funding sources; (5) changing the performance schedule; or (6) any other change required by the City.
+Modifications to a contract for a public project through a city issued change order documenting the amendments to the contract may be utilized for purposes of: (1) adding and/or deleting quantity of items being constructed; (2) modifying unit prices; (3) modifying the scope of work of the public project; (4) changing the funding sources; (5) changing the performance schedule; or (6) any other change required by the city.

-(2) Specific Authority.
+(2) Specific authority.

-- (a) The City Manager may approve Change Orders for Public Projects if the amount of the Change Orders aggregated with the original Contract does not exceed the amount identified by Public Contract Code section 22032(b), subject to an unencumbered appropriation in the funds against which such expenditure is to be charged. - (b) The city council shall approve Change Orders for Public Projects where the amount of the Change Orders aggregated with the original Contract exceeds the amount identified by Public Contract Code section 22032(b).
-During the approval of a Contract for a Public Project by the city council, the city council may delegate specific Signature Authority to approve Change Orders, specific to that Public Project, based on either a percentage of the original Contract amount or a specific dollar amount.
-If no specific Signature Authority is given by the city council, the City Manager may approve Change Orders for a city council awarded Contract up to the amount identified by Public Contract Code section 22032(b), subject to an unencumbered appropriation in the funds against which such expenditure is to be charged..
+- (a) The City Manager may approve change orders for public projects if the total amount of the change orders and the original contract amount does not exceed the amount identified by Public Contract Code section 22032(b), subject to an unencumbered appropriation in the funds against which such expenditure is to be charged. - 11 (b) The City Council shall approve change orders for public projects where the total amount of the change orders and the original contract amount exceeds the amount 12 13 identified by Public Contract Code section 22032(b).
+During the approval of a 14 contract for a public project by the City Council, the City Council may delegate specific signature authority to approve change orders, specific to that public project, 15 based on either a percentage of the original contract amount or a specific dollar 16 17 amount.
+If no specific signature authority is given by the City Council, the City 18 Manager may approve change orders for a City Council awarded contract up to the 19 amount identified by Public Contract Code section 22032(b), subject to an unencumbered appropriation in the funds against which such expenditure is to be 20 charged.
+21

-(3) Exception.
+22 $\|$ (3) Exception.